-Note: SGI Performance Suite 1.0 software requires the SGI Foundation Software 2.2 release.
-For more information, see the SGI Foundation Software 2.2 Start Here available at http://docs.sgi.com.
+Note: SGI Performance Suite 1.1 software requires the SGI Foundation Software 2.3 release.
+For more information, see the SGI Foundation Software 2.3 Start Here available at http://docs.sgi.com.

-Your SGI system comes with a base Linux distribution SUSE Linux Enterprise Server 11 Service Pack 1 (SLES 11 SP1) or Red Hat Enterprise Linux 6 (RHEL 6) and SGI Performance Suite 1.0 software preinstalled.
+Your SGI system comes with a base Linux distribution SUSE Linux Enterprise Server 11 Service Pack 1 (SLES 11 SP1) or Red Hat Enterprise Linux 6 (RHEL 6) and SGI Performance Suite 1.1 software preinstalled.

-Installation instructions for SGI Performance Suite 1.0 software are contained in the product release notes in a file named README.TXT that is available in /docs directory on the CD media.
+Installation instructions for SGI Performance Suite 1.1 software are contained in the product release notes in a file with the product name and -readme.txt appended to it that is available in /docs directory on the CD media.
+For example, for the SGI Accelerate 1.1 product this file is SGI-Accelerate-1.1-readme.txt.